dalmo1991/superflexPy/doc/interfaces.rst

    :lines: 68-73
    :linenos:

-The method defines the objective function used to evaluate the model; in this case, Nash-Sutcliffe efficiency.
+The method defines the objective function used to evaluate the model.
+In this case, the Nash-Sutcliffe efficiency is used.

 Example of use
 ..............

-We show now how to exploit the implementation above to calibrate a lumped model composed by 2 reservoirs.
+We now show how to exploit the implementation above to calibrate a lumped model composed by 2 reservoirs.

 First, we initialize the SuperflexPy model.
 This is done with the following code